 Then his ROI will be = Investment Gain/Investment Base

-So, Mr. X earned 60% return on his investment in the property.
+So, Mr. X earned a 60% return on his investment in the property.

 Uses of ROI

-The uses of ROI are there in every business and investments that any person does or make.
+The uses of ROI are there in every business and investment that any person does or makes.

-- It can be used for calculating or comparing the returns of the past as well.
-For example, if you are going to invest in a share, you would like to check how it had performs in the previous 5-10 years and the first thing you would check about the company is their ROI.
+It can be used to calculate or compare the returns of the past.
+For example, if you are going to invest in a share, you would like to check how it has performed in the previous 5-10 years, and the first thing you would check about the company is its ROI.
 ROI changes from time to time depending on various factors; it can be used as the signal for monitoring the investment.
 When a positive ROI is good for an investment, a negative ROI might call for a selloff of the investment.

-- For taking investment decision, ROI plays a great role.
-It helps in comparing the high and the low performing investment.
-This, in turn, helps the investors and the financial planners, advisors and the managers to optimize their investment returns by investing in the investments with the higher returns.
+For making investment decisions, ROI plays a great role.
+It helps in comparing the high and low-performing investments.
+This, in turn, helps the investors and the financial planners, advisors, and managers to optimize their investment returns by investing in investments with higher returns.

 The benefits of ROI are as follows:

-- It helps the investors and the financial professional to quickly check the prospect of an investment and thus no time and money get wasted.
+- It helps the investors and the financial professional to quickly check the prospect of investment, and thus he saves on time and money.

-- ROI also helps in exploring as well as measuring the potential returns on different investment opportunities.
+- ROI also helps in exploring and measuring the potential returns on different investment opportunities.